-- Successfully completed (or transferred) EDU 2201 Introduction to Education - Cumulative GPA of 2.75, including any courses transferred into Concordia from another college or university - Completed ENG 1317, ENG 1316, MTH 1351 or be exempt from the Basic Skills requirements - Completed a minimum of 12 credit hours (or 15 credit hours in STEM certifications) in the content area that corresponds with the chosen certification program, with at least a 2.75 GPA for all content area credit hours. - Achieve 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams .
-All practice exams must be completed
+- Successfully completed (or transferred) EDU 1201 Introduction to Education - Cumulative GPA of 2.75, including any courses transferred into Concordia from another college or university - Completed ENG 1317, ENG 1316, MTH 1351 or be exempt from the Basic Skills requirements

-- in a CTX monitored setting.
-Check the Teacher Education calendar for monitored exam dates or contact your advisor for more information. - Be in good standing with the university, including approval and recommendation by the College of Education faculty and the Dean of Students.
+- Completed a minimum of 12 credit hours (or 15 credit hours in STEM certifications) in the content area that corresponds with the chosen certification program, with at least a 2.75 GPA for all content area credit hours. - Complete 95% of the tutorials for content in 240 tutoring and achieve 65% or better overall on single subject full-ength content area exams or 65% or better each of the 5 full-length subtests for core content exams.
+All practice exams must be completed in a CTX monitored setting.
+Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - Be in good standing with the university, including approval and recommendation by the College of Education faculty and the Dean of Students.

-- 1. Complete Admission to the Teacher Education Program application using the link found in the Certification Preparation course in BB. - 2.
-Schedule and participate in a professional interview with College of Education faculty.
-(Interview dates and times will be posted each semester in the Certification Preparation course in BB.) - 3.
-Submit Fieldwork Time Log/Evaluation and Reflections from Introduction to Education according to directions listed in the Certification Preparation course in BB.
-All documents must be uploaded in PDF format. - 4.
-Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is a form, not a letter of recommendation): - Choose one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member from whom you have taken a class. - Locate the form on the College of Education website or in BB and send it to the selected professors asking them to complete and submit it via email to teacher.education@concordia.edu. - Submit a Practice Test Report from 240 Tutoring showing 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams.
-All qualifying practice exams must be completed in a CTX monitored setting.
-Check the Teacher Education calendar for monitored exam dates or contact your advisor for more information.
+- 1. Schedule and participate in a professional interview with College of Education faculty.
+(Interview dates and times will be posted each semester in the Certification Preparation course in BB.) - 2.
+Secure two recommendations from faculty members for admission to the Teacher Education Program as follows (this is an electronic form, not a letter of recommendation): - Choose two professors: one content professor (Math, Science, History, English, etc.), from the college of your concentration/content certification area, and one College of Education faculty member from whom you have taken a class. - Initiate the electronic recommendation form (located in BB) to the selected professors asking them to complete and submit it via email to teacher.education@concordia.edu. - Submit a full-length Practice Test Report from 240 Tutoring showing 65% or better overall on single subject content area exams or 65% or better on all subtests for core content exams.
+All qualifying practice exams must be completed in a CTX proctored setting.
+Check the Teacher Education calendar for proctored exam dates or contact your advisor for more information. - 3.
+Complete B2 Admission to the Teacher Education Program application using the link found in the Certification Preparation course in BB.